Kiranmayikadimi/sample-repo/README.md

 - This code has 4 folders
 - Payment   - Folder to enable payment authentication
-- Otp       - Folder to enable Otp authentication
+- Otp       - Folder to enable Otp authentications
 - Login     - Folder to enable Login authentication
 - Frontpage - Create to enable seemless connection for customers from mobile app